Barrett's Esophagus

 Risk Factors

-This problem is more common in men, people who are White, and people aged 50 and older.
+This problem is more common in men, people who are White, and people at least 50 years of age.
 Other things that may raise the risk are:

 SymptomsandDiagnosis